PMET-public/magento-cloud-extension/tinyproxy/README.md

 ![Network1](network1.png)

 Highlight the top `Connected` service on the left.
-Then click "Advanced" in the bottom right.
+Then click `Advanced...` in the bottom right.

 Next click `Proxies` in the menu bar.